leanprover/fp-lean/functional-programming-lean/src/hello-world/running-a-program.md

 `IO α` is the type of a program that, when executed, will either throw an exception or return a value of type `α`.
 During execution, this program may have side effects.
 These programs are referred to as `IO` _actions_.
-Lean distinguishes between _evaluation_ of expressions, which strictly adheres to the mathematical model of substitution of values for variables and reduction of sub-expressions, and _execution_ of `IO` actions, which rely on an external system to interact with the world.
+Lean distinguishes between _evaluation_ of expressions, which strictly adheres to the mathematical model of substitution of values for variables and reduction of sub-expressions without side effects, and _execution_ of `IO` actions, which rely on an external system to interact with the world.
 `IO.println` is a function from strings to `IO` actions that, when executed, write the given string to standard output.
 Because this action doesn't read any interesting information from the environment in the process of emitting the string, `IO.println` has type `String → IO Unit`.